Back to all blogs

 What is the average water temperature in the ocean?

-When exactly does the weather transition from wet to dry?
+When does the weather really shift from wet to dry?